Cancelling new Mexico airport would cost $6.6 billion: company CEO

 The leftist who is leading opinion polls for the July election, Andres Manuel Lopez Obrador, has threatened to abandon the airport.
 Last week he said he would file legal challenges to block future work, lashing out at the project as "corrupt."

-However, he since softened his stance, calling for a thorough review of the project.
+However, he since softened his stance, calling for a thorough review of the project and offering to send members of his National Regeneration Movement (MORENA) party to meet with private sector and government experts.

+Mexican President Enrique Pena Nieto would consider an invitation if offered, his spokesman Eduardo Sanchez told reporters, but will not halt construction while his administration sees out its term through November.

+Sanchez said aviation experts have deemed Lopez Obrador's proposal to operate a small airport north of the city along with the current facility infeasible, and added that operating two connection hubs instead of one would hurt tourism.

 GACM's Patino dismissed suggestions that the airport was tainted by corruption and said that it was being built in accordance with high transparency standards.